carstingaxion/cbach-wp-gridster/README.md

 ## Frequently Asked Questions ##
-In the moment, there is no question I know about.

-Maybe you've some?!
+### How can I customize the layout of the Gridster Widgets on the frontend?###
+There a some CSS classes you can use
+* `.gridster-not-loaded` is appended to the `<body>` element, when a shortcode is found on the current page
+* `.gridster-loaded` replaces the former mentioned `.gridster-not-loaded` body-class, when Gridster Javascript is successfully loaded
+* `.gridster-wrap` is the wrapper for the whole shortcode output
+* `.gs_w` is the generic class aplied to every Gridster Widget

+###Do you have some question?###
 Drop me a line at gridster@carsten-bach.de

 ## Screenshots ##

-###1.
-Create a new Gridster by dragging your content from the Lists of your posttypes left to the workbench on the right. (with WordPress 3.5.1)###
 ![Create a new Gridster by dragging your content from the Lists of your posttypes left to the workbench on the right. (with WordPress 3.5.1)](https://raw.github.com/carstingaxion/cbach-wp-gridster/master/screenshot-1.jpg)

-###2.
-Move the Gridster-Widgets around via drag & drop.
-Underlying Widgets are re-layoutet on the fly. (with WordPress 3.5.1)###
+1. Create a new Gridster by dragging your content from the Lists of your posttypes left to the workbench on the right. (with WordPress 3.5.1)

 ![Move the Gridster-Widgets around via drag & drop.
 Underlying Widgets are re-layoutet on the fly. (with WordPress 3.5.1)](https://raw.github.com/carstingaxion/cbach-wp-gridster/master/screenshot-2.jpg)

-###3.
-Resize the Gridster-Widgets and get updated Images directly inside the workbench.
-The Plugin looks for the best fitting size according to your defined Thumbnail-Image-Sizes. (with WordPress 3.5.1)###
+2. Move the Gridster-Widgets around via drag & drop.
+Underlying Widgets are re-layoutet on the fly. (with WordPress 3.5.1)

 ![Resize the Gridster-Widgets and get updated Images directly inside the workbench.
 The Plugin looks for the best fitting size according to your defined Thumbnail-Image-Sizes. (with WordPress 3.5.1)](https://raw.github.com/carstingaxion/cbach-wp-gridster/master/screenshot-3.jpg)

-###4.
-After adding a new Gridster-Widget it is pre-populated with Title and Excerpt of the fetched post.
-Now you are able to inline edit theese texts, without the need to modify the original post. (with WordPress 3.5.1)###
+3. Resize the Gridster-Widgets and get updated Images directly inside the workbench.
+The Plugin looks for the best fitting size according to your defined Thumbnail-Image-Sizes. (with WordPress 3.5.1)

 ![After adding a new Gridster-Widget it is pre-populated with Title and Excerpt of the fetched post.
 Now you are able to inline edit theese texts, without the need to modify the original post. (with WordPress 3.5.1)](https://raw.github.com/carstingaxion/cbach-wp-gridster/master/screenshot-4.jpg)

-###5.
-You have two different types of inline-editors: input-fields and textareas.
-Define the editable content blocks by customizing the Gridster-Widget Templates within your Theme. (with WordPress 3.5.1)###
+4. After adding a new Gridster-Widget it is pre-populated with Title and Excerpt of the fetched post.
+Now you are able to inline edit theese texts, without the need to modify the original post. (with WordPress 3.5.1)

 ![You have two different types of inline-editors: input-fields and textareas.
 Define the editable content blocks by customizing the Gridster-Widget Templates within your Theme. (with WordPress 3.5.1)](https://raw.github.com/carstingaxion/cbach-wp-gridster/master/screenshot-5.jpg)

-###6.
-A list of all Gridster posts, also showing the Shortcodes. (with WordPress 3.5.1)###
+5. You have two different types of inline-editors: input-fields and textareas.
+Define the editable content blocks by customizing the Gridster-Widget Templates within your Theme. (with WordPress 3.5.1)

 ![A list of all Gridster posts, also showing the Shortcodes. (with WordPress 3.5.1)](https://raw.github.com/carstingaxion/cbach-wp-gridster/master/screenshot-6.jpg)

-###7.
-An embeded Shortcode inside the Editor is replaced by visual placeholder, to keep things easy for your editors.
-No need to write (short-)code.
-Besides it's possible to update, edit and delete the shortcode via icons, formerly known from the `[gallery]`-shortcode. (with WordPress 3.5.1) ###
+6. A list of all Gridster posts, also showing the Shortcodes. (with WordPress 3.5.1)

 ![An embeded Shortcode inside the Editor is replaced by visual placeholder, to keep things easy for your editors.
 No need to write (short-)code.
 Besides it's possible to update, edit and delete the shortcode via icons, formerly known from the `[gallery]`-shortcode. (with WordPress 3.5.1)](https://raw.github.com/carstingaxion/cbach-wp-gridster/master/screenshot-7.jpg)
+7. An embeded Shortcode inside the Editor is replaced by visual placeholder, to keep things easy for your editors.
+No need to write (short-)code.
+Besides it's possible to update, edit and delete the shortcode via icons, formerly known from the `[gallery]`-shortcode. (with WordPress 3.5.1)

 ## Changelog ##
+### 1.2 ###
+* Added two CSS classes for `<body>`, `.gridster-not-loaded` when shortode is used as a Noscript fallback and `.gridster-loaded` when JS is available and the Layout is loaded properly
+* Fix to use Return key on search-fields inside the post-lists
+* Layout improvements for showing the post_thumbnail inside the Gridster-Widget on the workbench
+* Removed some debugging stuff from stable version
+* Enabled line-breaks in editable HTML, marked with `.gridster_edit-area`
+* Fixed saving of wrong & unescaped HTML within the layout-seetings

 ### 1.1 ###
 * Added TinyMCE Button to add shortcode